 The WPA Guide to the Old Dominion.
 Tour 21 includes memorial to Mad Ann Bailey on Mad Ann Ridge in Hot Springs, VA.
 Compiled by Workers of the Writers' Program of the Work Projects Administration in the State of Virginia, 1940.
 Virginia State Library and Archives in cooperation with the Virginia Center for the Book, Richmond, 1992.

 The West Virginians, a 1996 PBS film.
 See details in AppLit film bibliography at this link.

-Molly Mulhollun pretends to be a man to win a cabin-building contest.
+Molly Mulhollun pretended to be a man to win a cabin-building contest.

-Sally Ann Thunder Ann Whirlwind Crockett, legendary wife of Davy Crockett, a tall tale heroine
+Sally Ann Thunder Ann Whirlwind Crockett is the legendary wife of Davy Crockett (who had a real wife as well).

 Page | Last update